 Anna, a romantic girl, persuaded her uncle to include a Michaelmas cake as dessert.
-While the men settled their accounts.
-Anna and her aunt prepared the goose and baked the cake.
+While the men settled their accounts, Anna and her aunt prepared the goose and baked the cake.
 According to the story, Anna found the ring and she and Hunter were soon married.
 Her uncle Andrew felt that he had struck an exceptionally good bargain that day when he met the Englishman.

-to celebrate Goose Day by dining on goose and by enjoying a wide variety of events and activities held all over our two-county area.
+The people of the Juniata River Valley continue to celebrate Goose Day by dining on goose and by enjoying a wide variety of events and activities held all over our two-county area.

 We encourage you to check our website starting every September 1 to find the newest list of things to do: www.JRVVisitors.com.